Microwave Filter Design Tool Back

 Real-World Applications

 Satellite Communications: Transponders on satellites use sharp bandpass filters to isolate specific communication channels from the dense stream of uplink signals.
-An elliptic filter might be chosen here to maximize channel isolation in a very crowded frequency band.
+A Chebyshev filter is often chosen here to improve channel isolation while keeping the prototype implemented by this tool.

 5G Cellular Base Stations: Each sector antenna needs to cleanly separate the transmitted and received frequency bands to prevent the powerful transmitter from drowning out the weak received signal.
 Chebyshev filters provide a good balance of sharp cutoff and manageable passband ripple for this duplexing function.